jonathanshine/jonathanshine/README.md

 Right now at DCI we are working on UI/UX and will shortly move on to Javascript.

 #### Languages and tools I'm using: ####
- - VS Code
+ - Javascript (ES6)
- - Git
+ - React
  - HTML
  - CSS
  - Bootstrap
  - SASS
+ - VS Code
+ - Git

 #### Currently learning: ####
+ - MongoDB
- - Javascript
+ - Express.js

 Just claimed my [Responsive Web Design Certification](https://www.freecodecamp.org/certification/jonathanshine/responsive-web-design) from [freeCodeCamp](https://www.freecodecamp.org/jonathanshine) in January!